Official Name: Republic of Peru

 Coface Country Risk Rating: B -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.

-Ducroire Delcredere Commercial Risk Rating: B – average risk
+Credendo Commercial Risk Rating: B – Average risk

 The business climate in Peru is generally attractive.
 Foreign trade has been extensively deregulated in recent years, state interference in free trade is minimal and the present government is continuing many of the business-friendly policies of previous governments.
 President Garcia has advocated for ratification of the U.S.–Peru Trade Promotion Agreement and has painted himself as the market-friendly alternative in the Andes to Venezuela's Hugo Chávez.